DNMaroni/DNMaroni/README.md

 <br>
 <p align="center">
-  Hey there!
+  Hey there 👋!
 My name is Daniel and i'm a Web/Mobile Developer.
   <br>
   <br>
   🎓 Currently attending to Computer Science degree (9/10) at <a href="https://upf.br/"> Universidade de Passo Fundo (UPF).</a>